kuzzleio/documentation-old/api-reference/source/includes/_serverController.md

 }
 ```

-Return the current Kuzzle configuration as loaded at Kuzzle start.
+Returns the current Kuzzle configuration as loaded at Kuzzle start.

 ## getLastStats